Freq51 - The Intermountain Mesh

 - Computer ↔ node integrations without using LoRa.

 - Uplink/Downlink bridging so two distant nodes can exchange messages via internet when out of LoRa range.
-We ideally would like to avoid MQTT downlink at all costs.
-It floods the network.
+We are building a pure LoRa mesh, and do not support MQTT downlink/bridging.

 - Maps & analytics (position/telemetry), delivery reports, and tooling.
 If you want your node on the map.

 Our stance: We prioritize a healthy RF mesh first.
-MQTT is useful for mapping, analytics, but please avoid flooding RF with downlinked internet traffic.
+MQTT is useful for mapping and analytics.
+Please do not flood the RF network with downlinked internet traffic.

 Good practices

-- If your node is directly connected to an MQTT server, do not enable downlink on public RF channels (e.g., LongFast).
+- If your node is directly connected to an MQTT server, do not enable downlink on public RF channels (e.g., MediumFast).
 That can spam RF.
 Nodes not on MQTT can use “Ignore MQTT,” and that setting is requested to be on by default when operating on our mesh unless you need MQTT.
+“Ok to MQTT” enabled will allow your node to show up on our MQTT feeders.

 Member Projects